clydebuilt1974/TryHackMe/Junior Penetration Tester/Burp Suite/The Basics.md

 * Burp Suite Enterprise, in contrast to the community and professional editions, is primarily utilised for continuous scanning.
   * It features an automated scanner that periodically scans web applications for vulnerabilities, similar to how tools like Nessus perform automated infrastructure scanning.
   * Unlike the other editions, which allow manual attacks from a local machine, Burp Suite Enterprise resides on a server and constantly scans the target web applications for potential vulnerabilities.
-## Features of Burp Community
+## Features of Burp Suite Community Edition
-Beyond the built-in features, the Java codebase of Burp Suite facilitates the development of extensions to enhance the framework's functionality.
+* Beyond the built-in features, the Java codebase of Burp Suite facilitates the development of extensions to enhance the framework's functionality.
-These extensions can be written in Java, Python (using the Java Jython interpreter), or Ruby (using the Java JRuby interpreter).
+  * These extensions can be written in Java, Python (using the Java Jython interpreter), or Ruby (using the Java JRuby interpreter).
-The Burp Suite Extender module allows for quick and easy loading of extensions into the framework, while the marketplace, known as the BApp Store, enables downloading of third-party modules.
+* The Burp Suite Extender module allows for quick and easy loading of extensions into the framework, while the marketplace, known as the BApp Store, enables downloading of third-party modules.
-While certain extensions may require a professional licence for integration, there are still a considerable number of extensions available for Burp Community.
+* While certain extensions may require a professional licence for integration, there are still a considerable number of extensions available for Burp Community.
-For instance, the Logger++ module can extend the built-in logging functionality of Burp Suite.
+  * For instance, the Logger++ module can extend the built-in logging functionality of Burp Suite.
 ### Proxy
-It enables interception and modification of requests and responses while interacting with web applications.
+* Enables interception and modification of requests and responses while interacting with web applications.
 ### Repeater
-Repeater allows for capturing, modifying, and resending the same request multiple times.
+* Allows for capturing, modifying, and resending the same request multiple times.
-This functionality is particularly useful when crafting payloads through trial and error (e.g., in SQLi - Structured Query Language Injection) or testing the functionality of an endpoint for vulnerabilities.
+* This functionality is particularly useful when crafting payloads through trial and error (e.g., in SQLi - Structured Query Language Injection) or testing the functionality of an endpoint for vulnerabilities.
 ### Intruder
-Despite rate limitations in Burp Suite Community, Intruder allows for spraying endpoints with requests.
+* Despite rate limitations in Burp Suite Community, Intruder allows for spraying endpoints with requests.
-It is commonly utilised for brute-force attacks or fuzzing endpoints.
+* Commonly utilised for brute-force attacks or fuzzing endpoints.
 ### Decoder
-Decoder offers a valuable service for data transformation.
+* Offers a valuable service for data transformation.
-It can decode captured information or encode payloads before sending them to the target.
+* Can decode captured information or encode payloads before sending them to the target.
-While alternative services exist for this purpose, leveraging Decoder within Burp Suite can be highly efficient.
+* While alternative services exist for this purpose, leveraging Decoder within Burp Suite can be highly efficient.
 ### Comparer
-Comparer enables the comparison of two pieces of data at either the word or byte level.
+* Enables the comparison of two pieces of data at either the word or byte level.
-While not exclusive to Burp Suite, the ability to send potentially large data segments directly to a comparison tool with a single keyboard shortcut significantly accelerates the process.
+* While not exclusive to Burp Suite, the ability to send potentially large data segments directly to a comparison tool with a single keyboard shortcut significantly accelerates the process.
 ### Sequencer
-Sequencer is typically employed when assessing the randomness of tokens, such as session cookie values or other supposedly randomly generated data.
+* Typically employed when assessing the randomness of tokens, such as session cookie values or other supposedly randomly generated data.
-If the algorithm used for generating these values lacks secure randomness, it can expose avenues for devastating attacks.
+* If the algorithm used for generating these values lacks secure randomness, it can expose avenues for devastating attacks.
 ## Installation
 ### Downloads
-To download the latest version of Burp Suite for other systems, you may click this button to go to their download page.
+* To download the latest version of Burp Suite for other systems, you may click [this](https://portswigger.net/burp/releases/) button to go to their download page.
-Kali Linux: Burp Suite comes pre-installed with Kali Linux.
+* Burp Suite comes pre-installed with **Kali Linux**.
-In case it is missing on your Kali installation, you can easily install it from the Kali apt repositories.
+* In case it is missing on the Kali installation, it can easily be installed from the Kali apt repositories.
-Linux, macOS, and Windows: For other operating systems, PortSwigger provides dedicated installers for Burp Suite Community and Burp Suite Professional on the Burp Suite downloads page.
+* **Linux, macOS, and Windows**: PortSwigger provides dedicated installers for Burp Suite Community and Burp Suite Professional on the Burp Suite downloads page.
-Choose your operating system from the dropdown menu and select Burp Suite Community Edition.
+* Choose your operating system from the dropdown menu and select **Burp Suite Community Edition**.
-Then, click the Download button to initiate the download.
+* Then, click the **Download** button to initiate the download.
 ### Installation
 Install Burp Suite using the appropriate method for your operating system.
 On Windows, run the executable file, while on Linux, execute the script from the terminal (with or without sudo).